phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 ## Batch

-If you want to use the get people endpoint, and you are including a field (like `exchangeRate`) with a `Source` method, it means that for every person, we will call the `getExchangeRate` method.
-Depending on the number of people, that could be a lot of call.
+If you want to get ALL people, and you are including a field (like `exchangeRate`) with a `Source` method, it means that for every person, we will call the `getExchangeRate` method.
+Depending on the number of people, that could be a lot of calls.
 So you might rather want to do a batch source method.

 ![batch](/images/Experimental_GraphQL/batch.png)